Darcyddx/darcyddx.github.io/_pages/about.md

 - **Video anomaly detection 🔎** – Spotting unusual events in footage (e.g., detecting accidents or security threats 🚧).
 - **Multimodal learning 🧠** – Combining video, text, and other data to create smarter AI.

-I’ve published several **first-author papers 📄**, including **two oral presentations 🎤 at the Companion Proceedings of The ACM Web Conference (WWW 2025)**.
-My research aims to **not only improve accuracy but also enhance AI interpretability 🧐**—something I believe is crucial for real-world applications.
+I’ve published several **first-author papers**, including **two oral presentations at the Companion Proceedings of The ACM Web Conference (WWW 2025)**.
+My research aims to **not only improve accuracy but also enhance AI interpretability**—something I believe is crucial for real-world applications.

 ### 🎓 Academic Background
 Before diving into computing, I earned a **Bachelor’s degree in Economics 📊** from **China Agricultural University and the University of Colorado Denver (2019–2023)**.
 My background in **statistics 📈, econometrics 📉, and numerical analysis 🔢** has given me a unique problem-solving perspective, which I now apply to **machine learning and computer vision challenges**.

 ### 🌎 Community Involvement
 Beyond research, I’m passionate about **contributing to the academic community**.
-I’m currently a **Workshop Coordinator for WWW 2025**, where I’m **organizing the 1st International Workshop on Transformative Insights in Multi-faceted Evaluation 🔬**.
-This role lets me:
+I’m currently a **Workshop Coordinator for WWW 2025**, where I’m **organizing the 1st International Workshop on Transformative Insights in Multi-faceted Evaluation**.
-- **Connect with researchers worldwide 🌏**
-- **Manage paper reviews 📝**
-- **Foster discussions on innovative web technologies 💡**

 ### 💼 Professional Experience
-My internships have shaped my **technical and collaborative skills 🤝**:
+My internships have shaped my **technical and collaborative skills**:
-- **Qingdao Aerospace Power Research Institute 🚀 (2022–2023)**
+- **Qingdao Aerospace Power Research Institute (2022–2023)**
-  - Worked on the **Digital Twin Project 🌐**, building web interfaces and digital models to enhance aerospace simulations ✈️.
+  - Worked on the **Digital Twin Project**, building web interfaces and digital models to enhance aerospace simulations.
-- **CNMC Trading Co., Ltd 📦 (2021)**
+- **CNMC Trading Co., Ltd (2021)**
-  - Managed **logistics and real-time shipping challenges 🚢**, developing quick problem-solving skills.
+  - Managed **logistics and real-time shipping challenges**, developing quick problem-solving skills.

 ### 🚀 Hands-on Projects
-I love blending **creativity 🎨 and technology 💻** through real-world projects:
+I love blending **creativity and technology** through real-world projects:
 - **Active Vision 🎾 (2024–2025)**
   - Uses **machine learning to analyze tennis swings in real time 🎥🏸**, providing instant feedback for players.
 - **Image Embedding Explorer 🔍📊 (2024)**